What is “Acute Mountain Illness“ syndrome ?

 When and how should I book the hut ?

-Nights at the hut must be booked in advance.
+Nights at the hut must be booked.
 Visit our website for detailed information regarding hut booking procedures.
-We do not recommend making an attempt when huts are full.
+Making an attempt when huts are full is forbidden, except if you do it in one push.
 For obvious safety reasons, hut keepers will not let you in to stay.
-Please note that camping overnight is not permitted along the “Normal Route”, as it is in a wilderness protected area.
-Bivouacs are allowed in the “base camp area” next to Tête Rousse hut only.
-Overnight tenting (bivouac) is tolerated from sunset to sunrise in the Chamonix valley and on municipality territory.
+Please note that camping overnight is not permitted, as it is in a wilderness protected area.
 Vallot hut is an emergency shelter only.
 It is not appropriate for base camping on the way to Mont Blanc, and offers very uncomfortable lodging (dirtiness, high altitude…) !

 Is there a minimum/ maximum age to attempt the ascent ?